Tuesday, October 6th – 7th, 2026 (Hybrid Conference/Online and Offline)

 Submissions may be rejected automatically at any stage if plagiarism is detected.

-Reminder: All articles submitted to ICMAICT undergo a plagiarism check before peer review.
+Reminder: All articles submitted to COROLLA undergo a plagiarism check before peer review.
 Please verify similarity and permissions in advance to avoid rejection.

 All accepted and registered full papers must be presented at the conference.
 The proceedings of ICMAICT 2026 will be published as Conference Papers (Under Approval)